dlwhyte/GenAI_foundry/README.md

 ## 📢 About

-This repo was created for educational purposes — whether you're a student, professional, or AI enthusiast.
+This repo was created for educational purposes to alllow an introduction into the world of Generative AI.
 The goal is to make learning **simple**, **hands-on**, and **fun**!

 Feel free to fork, adapt, and expand upon these examples. 🚀